tlamedia/gtm-kit/README.md

-# Welcome to the GTM Repository
+# Welcome to the GTM Kit Repository

 The goal of GTM Kit is to provide a flexible tool for generating the data layer for Google Tag Manager.